Gidhaur, Bihar

 Gidhaur (also known as Patsanda) is a small town in the Jamui District of Bihar.
 In the early-modern period, it was the centre of the Gidhaur chieftaincy.

 History

-Raja Bir Bikram Shah who belonged to Chandel Rajput Dynasty founded this princely state in 1266 AD, after defeating the local leader Nagoria.
+Raja Bir Bikram Shah who belonged to Chandel Rajput Dynasty founded this princely state in 1262 AD, after defeating the local leader Nagoria.
 From here he started to expand his kingdom.
 He was the younger brother of Raja of Bardi From Singrauli.
 The Chandel Rajput rulers ruled over Gidhaur for more than six centuries.
 Raja Puran Mal, ninth in descent of this dynasty is said to have built the Baidyanath Dham temple at Deoghar in 1596.

-Patsanda was renamed Gidhaur by the name of railway station situated 2 kilometers from town.
-Gidhaur became a block in 1994, before which it was in Lakshmipur block.

 Geography

 Gidhaur is located at the bank of river Ulai, 167 kilometres south-east of state capital, Patna.
 It is situated at (24°52′0″N 86°19′0″E) about 19 kilometers east from the district headquarters Jamui.

 Ulai is a monsoon river which flows parallel to the town and makes southern-western boundary.
 There are two hill Seva-Pahar and Bandhora-pahar in the direction of north and south of town.

 The population is equally distributed around Minto tower.
 The town can be divided into eastern part (Jhajha side) and western side (Jamui side) in a way to categorize different local positions.